Disaster Medicine Handbook: A Quick Reference

 Ethics and Disaster Settings

-We often have to make tough decisions in all phases of a disaster.
+We often need to make tough decisions in all phases of a disaster.
 These decisions should try to balance the needs of individuals and the community, especially when resources are limited.
 We may not be able to save everyone.
 But with a plan, we can make decisions that are thoughtful, fair, and focused on doing the most good.

 Pediatric Ethical Considerations